Box Primary School

-Box Primary School, also known as Box Church of England Primary School, is a state-run primary school in Box, Wiltshire, England.
-The current headteacher is Ms Jo French.
+Box Church of England Primary School, commonly known as Box Primary School, is a state-run primary school in Box, Wiltshire, England that is part of the mosaic partnership trust.
+The current headteacher is Kelvin Chappell.

 History

-The first school in the village was set up in 1708 by the vicar, the Rev. George Millard.
-In 1710 Lady Rachel Speke (1657–1711), eldest daughter of Sir William Wyndham, left £100 for the school and other members of the Speke family also bequeathed money.
-This was for "teaching poor children to read and instructing them in the knowledge and practice of the Christian religion, as professed and taught in the Church of England".
-Box Primary School thus has over 300 years of history, making it the fourth oldest existing school in Wiltshire.
+The first school in the village was established in 1708 by the vicar, the Rev. George Millard.

+In 1710, Lady Rachel Speke (1657–1711), eldest daughter of Sir William Wyndham, left £100 for the school, and other members of the Speke family also made bequests.
+The funds were intended for "teaching poor children to read and instructing them in the knowledge and practice of the Christian religion, as professed and taught in the Church of England".

+In April 2024, it became part of the Mosaic Partnership Trust.

+The school has over 300 years of history and is among the oldest surviving schools in Wiltshire.

 Building

-The school has been in its present Grade II listed Victorian building since 1875.
-Grade II means "buildings that are of special interest, warranting every effort to preserve them".
-It was built as an elementary Board church school in 1875 at a cost of £2,700 and it could accommodate 400 pupils.
-An extension was built on in 2005.
+The school has occupied its present Grade II listed Victorian building since 1875.

+The building was constructed as an elementary church school at a cost of £2,700 and was designed to accommodate 400 pupils.
+An extension was added in 2005.